-- The "Complainant" means an individual who is alleged to be the victim of conduct that could constitute Prohibited Conduct, regardless of whether that person makes a report or seeks action under this Policy. - The "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute Prohibited Conduct.
+The "Complainant" means an individual who is alleged to be the victim of conduct that could constitute Prohibited Conduct, regardless of whether that person makes a report or seeks action under this Policy.

-1 Changes to applicable law, and/or binding legal precedent may impact the applicability of certain provisions of this policy.
+&lt;sup>1 Changes to applicable law, and/or binding legal precedent may impact the applicability of certain provisions of this policy.
 The University will provide written notice during the grievance process to the parties if a legally-required change or revision impacts a party's rights or process under the policy.

-2 "University" in this Policy means the University of Tennessee, Knoxville; the University of Tennessee Institute of Agriculture; the University of Tennessee Institute for Public Service; and/or the University of Tennessee System Administration.
+&lt;sup>2 "University" in this Policy means the University of Tennessee, Knoxville; the University of Tennessee Institute of Agriculture; the University of Tennessee Institute for Public Service; University of Tennessee Space Institute; and/or the University of Tennessee System Administration.